TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-30-hidden-gems-of-php-packages-nette-utils.md

 ### A `createDir()` method

-Do you want to create directory for your cache?
+Do you want to create a directory for your cache?

 ```php
 mkdir($cacheDiretory);